usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 That is, it combines the effective functionality of XML schema and Schematron (XPath-based) validation.

+## Limitations

+Aiming at a complete and conformant implementation for XML of the [Metaschema](https://pages.nist.gov/metaschema) language version 1.0, there are a few known gaps, with a testing framework and protocols now being established both for filling those gaps and for demonstrating the tool's full functionality.
+Please use the processor with this in mind, that developers and sponsors need your feedback and contributions to enable us to complete the work.

+Currently we plan to support only XML-based formats as defined by Metaschema, not their semantically-equivalent JSON or YAML 'cousins'.

+Users of Metaschema-defined JSON can try reformatting their data as XML using automated means such as scripts produced by the  [Metaschema XSLT Converter Generators](../../converter-gen).
+Successful conversion will be valid on the other side.
+But failures will be indicated not typically be invalid results, and instead results missing those parts of the invalid that went unrecognized by the converter because they are invalid.

 ## Demo

 The [testing/current](testing/current) directory shows such an XSLT, which can be applied to an instance or set of instances (documents) to be tested against the rules defined by its metaschema - in this case the Computer Model metaschema example provided.